yuhuachang/mt7688-rs485-webservices/README.md

 1) Download the whole project in zip format from [here](https://github.com/4-20ma/ModbusMaster)
 2) In Arduino, Sketch -> Include Library -> Add .zip library and add the zip file.

+### Control Modbus on Arduino side.
+By using this library in our Arduino side code, we contrl the Modbus devices by SoftwareSerial.

+### Communicate Arduino side by serial port.
+We talk to the Arduino side by open serial port `/dev/ttyS0`.

+The OpenWRT side is basically a web service taking REST call and send the request to Arduino side.

 ## Final Results

 ### MT7688 Control Box